kuramae/condition-tracker/README.md

 The "alert sent" event overrides the "alert received" event on compaction.
 When failing to publish the alert, the service should fail a healthcheck and page someone or trigger an automatic response.

+Not implemented here, but the idea is that this should use key compaction.
+As soon as the event is sent the keys are compacted so in case of failure, when we replay all the events, we won't send duplicates.

 ## Others

-- Skipped the id getters in the resources because time
-- Didn't bother with Person, Doctor, Patient hierarchy, it's not needed here and it's easy to refactor
 - If latency is a concern the event and db calls can be made non-blocking
 - Service interaction is basic.
 Circuit breakers and retries are missing (retries are especially required since transactions are handled by optimistic concurrency control).
+- Most likely there is some case sensitivity to fix somewhere
+- The top 20 logic is sketched but I didn't really try it out properly
+- Unit tests missing
+- Some of the inserts are idempotent, which works well if we replay the events.
+The others can be made idempotent.
+- Some getters that are needed to make this work are missing.